-When the value analysis plug-in encounters a call to a library function, it makes assumptions about the effects of this call.
-If no ACSL contract is provided for the function, it uses the type of the function as its source of information for making informed assumptions.

-The behavior of library functions can be described more precisely by writing a contract for the function (chapter 7), especially using an assigns clause (section 7.2).
+When the value analysis plug-in encounters a call to a library function, it may need to make assumptions about the effects of this call.
+The behavior of library functions can be described precisely by writing a contract for the function (chapter 7), especially using an assigns clause (section 7.2).